suffolklibraries/sljekyll/_events/ipswich-2018-06-16-animals-fur-gouache-2.md

 ---
 id: ipswich-gouache
-name: "Painting birds and flowers in gouache and inks with artist Amy Beckwith"
+name: "Painting animals and fur features in gouache and inks with artist Amy Beckwith"
 location: ipswich-county-library
 location-text: Ipswich County Library
-event-start-date: 2018-05-12
+event-start-date: 2018-06-16
 event-start-time: 1000
 event-doors-open: 1300
 event-ticket-price: 25 per person
 breadcrumb: y
 ---

-Discover the beauty of painting birds and flowers and create striking feathers and expressive florals and foliage in inks in this inspiring class.
+Examine spectacular ways to paint animals in gouache.
+Learn how to create effects and add fur features and detail to your paintings.

 Perfect for adult beginners and all abilities.